-The Platinum Card® from American Express is one of the most sought-after credit cards for travelers, thanks to unbeatable lounge access, instant hotel status, and now, a welcome bonus of up 350,000 membership rewards points (or more!)
+The Platinum Card® from American Express is one of the most sought-after credit cards for travelers, thanks to unbeatable lounge access, instant hotel status, and now, a welcome offer bonus of up to 80,000 membership rewards points (or more!)
 But to unlock all those points and travel perks, you need to get approved first.
 So what credit score is needed to get the American Express Platinum Card?

 As with many things in the world of credit cards, there's not exactly a one-size-fits-all answer: Approval standards hinge on many different factors.
 And the Platinum Card occupies a strange space in the world of travel rewards cards: It's not quite a credit card, which means you may be able to get approved with a lower score than it takes to get other top-tier cards like the Chase Sapphire Reserve.

 And luckily, American Express has tools that allow you to see if you pre-qualify for the card.
 Still, there's a lot to consider.

 So let's take a look at how credit history and scores work and what credit score you may need to get the Platinum Card from American Express, along with how to check if you qualify.